Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Allow swapping armor when you have some already equipped (Universal Tweaks)
 - Allow the graphics settings to control if Actually Additions Item Lasers display the item being transferred (Universal Tweaks)
 - Improve performance significantly when mining with a tool that has the Vengeance Curse (Universal Tweaks)
+- Replace the Morph'O'Tool with the Omniwand, which offers improved usability, and add a recipe converting it (Omniwand)
+- Add borders to the corner of the transformed items for the Omniwand, Morph'O'Tool, and Akashic Tome (Morph Overlay)

 ## Text and Quest Updates: